Skip to content

 Introduction

 This guide is a brief explanation of ejabberd internals.
 It is not intended to be a comprehensive ejabberd's internal API documentation.
 You still need to read and understand ejabberd's source code.
-However, the guide is believed to help you understanding ejabberd's code faster: it provides entry points from where to start reading relevant parts of the code and ignore irrelevant ones.
-Note that there is absolutely no need to know every line of code of ejabberd, but some parts are crucial to understand.

 In order to read and understand the guide you must be pretty fluent with Erlang programming language and understand basics of the XMPP protocol: there is no detailed explanation of Erlang syntax and/or features and it's assumed that you're familiar with such terms as xml stream, stanza, c2s, s2s and so on.
 If you see these words for the first time in your life you're unlikely to understand the guide.